ZakariyeAden/ZakariyeAden/README.md

-- 👋 Hi, I’m Zakariye Aden
+- 👋 Hello, My name is Zakariye Aden Full Stack Web Developer who is passionate Web Development and learning new Skills
 - 👀 I’m interested in Web Development, App Development and Cybersecurity
-- 🌱 I’m currently learning Backend
+- 🌱 I’m currently learning Backend and App Development
 - 💞️ I’m looking to collaborate on Web Development and UX/UI Designer
 - 📫 How to reach me Zakariyeadenn@gmail.com